SahadevDahit/SpringBoot_Crud-Task/README.md

 # SpringBoot_Crud-Task
 This is task for the crud operation in Springboot application with postman request

+#It has two branch
+1. main branch in which crud operaion is done using @RestController like api request handling
+2. And in second branch called thymeleaf, @Conroller is implemented to view using thymeleaf with bootstrap and crud operation

 After cloning this main branch,
 Setup required
 1. Java version 17